uccser/cs-unplugged/docs/source/author/content_style_guide.rst

 When using pronouns in reference to a hypothetical person, gender neutral pronouns (they/their/them) should be used.

 All documents (other than those for internal use only) must be written clearly and simply so that a non-expert is able to understand them.
-Preferably documents should be readable for students.
+Preferably documents should be readable by students.

-Any jargon used needs to be clearly explained.
+Any jargon used needs to be clearly explained and should be considered as a glossary definition.

 Capitalisation Rules